TypeRocket/docs/v5/ioc-resolver.md

 cheddar
 ```

-*Note: If one of the classes is located in the DI Container then the DI Container will be used for resolution of that class.*
+! **Note**: If one of the classes is located in the DI Container then the DI Container will be used for resolution of that class.